 NOTE: Make sure to verify that there is no fuel in engine oil, if so, replace engine oil.

 2. No fuel to the engine (spark plug dry when removed).

 - Check fuel tank level.

 - A failure of the fuel pump may have occurred.

+- Check fuel pump fuse and relay.

 - Contact an authorized Can-Am dealer.